Our goal is to provide transparency into our ratings methodology and deliver insights into how it aligns with industry standards.

 Confidentiality: All information disclosed during a rating challenge or dispute is protected according to Confidentiality terms documented in the SecurityScorecard Master Service Agreement.

-SecurityScorecard data is only available to users that have properly registered for our vendor risk management service.
+SecurityScorecard data is only available to users that have properly registered for access to our platform information.
 Any user that wishes to view the scorecard for their own company must go through a formal user onboarding process that ensures the user is an employee of the company they claim to represent.
 In addition, companies that license the service must adhere to contractual obligations that dictate the use of ratings they access with respect to their vendors, to ensure the information is not used to compromise the systems of another third party.